 To add to the confusion, the Palace of Versailles is not considered a ‘palais‘ in French.
 It is a ‘château‘!!

-The title of palace is used to designate the building of a seat of power located within a city.
+The title of the palace is used to designate the building of a seat of power located within a city.

-Despite its allure, the château de Versailles is ‘a castle‘ because at the time of its construction under the reign of king Louis XIV, it was situated in the countryside.
+Despite its allure, the château de Versailles is ‘a castle‘ because, at the time of its construction under the reign of King Louis XIV, it was situated in the countryside.

 In Paris, the medieval castle of the Louvre became a palais in the 14th century under Charles V. Situated in the city of Paris, the kings of France used it as their main Paris residence.

 - un château = a building (medieval or not) always rural!

 - un palais = a grand official residence by royalty always urban!

 - a castle = a fortified building built in the Middle Ages located anywhere!

 - a palace = a grand official residence by royalty or bishops urban or rural!